sarthou/ontologenius/README.md

 \|              | OR
 !               | NOT
 =               | equality test
-!               | NOT
 \-              | comment

-> Do not use _ in your class and individual names
+> Do not use _ or - in your class and individual names
+> prefer this notation: myClassName

 #### Create questions